Rahul-RB/Suffix-Tree/README.md

 # Other notes:
 This assignment has been even more interesting to do, in comparision to the first assignment.
 This is the first time I have done object oriented programming in Python.
 It has helped me develop a good insight into python's implementation of various inbuilt methods and has also helped me .
-Although it was a risk doing this assignment in a language which I had never used for implementing Data Structures, it has now rewarded me with increased confidence in implementing Data Structures in OO languages in general.
+Although it was a risk doing this assignment in a language which I had never used for implementing Data Structures, it has now rewarded me with increased confidence in implementing Data Structures in OO languages in general. <br>
 I would like to thank NSK sir for boosting my confidence by showing a clear starting point for the assignment.
 I would also like to mention a friend of mine: Akhil MD who has helped me extensively in developing this.
 Ganesh, another friend of mine, has also helped me, for this assignment, in time of need.
-It would not have been possible for me to implement this DS without the help of any of them.
+It would not have been possible for me to implement this DS without the help of any of them. <br>
 Thank you.